 You will then have time to download your images.
 For those avid photographers with big memory cards, the aloe flowers in the camp are flowering this time of year, and their is wonderful bird photography to be down right in camp.
-For the non-photographing partners, you can lounge at the pool and soak up the delectable African rays or you can dive back into bed and enjoy a book.

 Lunch will commence at 13h00 and the lunch buffet really is the finest in Africa.
 After lunch, I will present a talk on various pertinent photographic topics (non photographing partners can enjoy some more downtime).
 I travel with an entire workshop on my macbook and depending on your needs and wants, I will present a course that is relevant to your personal photography.
 The subjects I will talk about, using my own imagery as examples, will range from camera settings (aperture, shutter, ISO, white balance, exposure comp, metering, histograms) through to how to use your flash skillfully and how to shoot wildlife action in low light.
 Topics I will address will also include 'elements of composition' and how to achieve correct focus on still or moving subjects.
 I will also process a few images for you so that you can glean from my post processing skills.
 There will of course be ample time for you to ask questions and to address areas of your own concern as well as to ask for a critic on a few of your own images.
 This way you can learn from your own experiences and develop your own unique style.
 This infield workshop will help you take your imagery to the next level.
 A masterclass on how to photograph leopards at night as well as an advanced auto focus lesson are a highlight of the workshop component of this trip.
 You can read guest testimonials here...

 Our afternoon safari drives will commence each afternoon at 15h30 whereby we will meet at 15h00 before, for a cup of tea or coffee according to old safari tradition, and to set up our equipment and settings.
 Our safari drives will be conducted in the Land Rover Puma safari trucks.
 These vehicles offer the most comfortable safari drive with coiled suspension in the front and the rear.
 The vehicles are open with no roof, which allows for maximum photographic freedom and which also allows us to photograph leopards up in trees.
 Having a private vehicle all to ourselves, will ensure that you are able to exercise the freedom needed to obtain exceptional images.
-With only 3 photographers per vehicle you will have an entire row to yourself, enabling you to shoot out both the left and the right.
+With only 3 photographers on the vehicle, you will have an entire row to yourself, enabling you to shoot out both the left and the right.